Muscovy Duck – Breed Profile & Facts

 Muscovies are relatively affordable in terms of feeding and nutrition.
 Most of them enjoy feeding themselves when roaming the field or yard.
 They enjoy eating insect larvae, clover, bugs, worms, slugs, and mice.

 Provide them with an abundance of grit to help in their digestive system.
 You may as well provide them whole seeds, weeds, and grass from the surrounding area, especially when they are cooped.
-Extra greens such as chopped lettuce, chopped, chopped fresh vegetables, and corn can help supplement their dietary needs.
+Extra greens such as chopped lettuce, chopped, fresh vegetables, and corn can help supplement their dietary needs.

 Even though Muscovy ducks are not as wild about water as most mallard-derived duck breeds, they still need a considerable amount of fresh, clean water regularly.
 They will also feel comfortable in a pond or a kiddie pool if you provide one for them.

 Muscovy ducks prefer to perch when inside their shelters.
 This means that you should consider erecting a sturdy coop with roosts that can accommodate the number of ducts under your care.
 Their nesting boxes need also to be placed in places that they can easily access.
 The ideal nesting boxes should be 2 feet high and 18 inches in length and width

 Security of your Muscovy ducks should be a priority.
 So, the coop should provide good protection against predators during the night or when they are roaring the backyard.
 Having a safe space for your muscovies will certainly give you peace of mind as you go about your business.

 – Health Problems